kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/07_multi_container_pods/transcript.md

 switch to bash terminal (ctrl+~)
 ```

-This is similar to the previous yaml file, but this time we have some volume defintions as well.
+This is similar to the previous yaml file, but this time we have some volume definitions as well.
 Notice here that both containers are mounting the same volume.

 Let's go ahead and create this.

 ```bash